 b.
 In our opinion proper books of account as required by law have been kept by thecompany so far as it appears from our examination of those books.

 c.
 The Balance Sheet the Statement of Profit and Loss including other comprehensiveincome and Statement of Changes in Equity (reserves) dealt with by this Report are inagreement with the books of account.

 d.
-In our opinion the aforesaid financial statements comply with the Indian AccountingStandards prescribed under Section 133 of the Act read with Rule 7 of the Companies(Accounts) Rules 2014 except the impact of transition provided in the opening reserves as at 1st April 2018.
+In our opinion the aforesaid financial statements comply with the Indian AccountingStandards prescribed under Section 133 of the Act read with Rule 7 of the Companies(Accounts) Rules 2014 except the impact of transition provided in the opening reserves asat 1st April 2018.

 e.
 With respect to the adequacy of the internal financial controls over financialreporting of the Company and the operating effectiveness of such controls refer to ourseparate Report in "Annexure B" and

 f.
-With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given to us:
+With respect to the other matters to be included in the Auditors Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given to us:

 i.
 The company has disclosed the impact of pending litigations on its financialposition in its financial statements.
 Refer Note 29 to the financial statements.

 ii.
 The company has made provision as required under the applicable law or accountingstandards for material foreseeable losses if any on long-term contracts includingderivative contracts.
 Refer Note 13 to the financial statements.

 iii.
 There has been no delay in transferring the amount required to be transferredin accordance with the relevant provisions of the Companies Act 2013 and the rules madethereunder to the Investor Education and Protection Fund by the Company.

 FOR HARISH ARORA & ASSOCIATES

 Membership No. 407420

-Annexure A" to Independent Auditors' Report
+Annexure A" to Independent Auditors Report

-(Referred to in Paragraph 1 under the heading "Report on Other Legal andRegulatory Requirements" of our report of even date on the accounts of ESAAR (INDIA)LIMITED for the year ended March 31 2020)
+(Referred to in Paragraph 1 under the heading "Report on Other Legal andRegulatory Requirements" of our report of even date on the accounts of ESAAR (INDIA)LIMITED for the year ended March 31 2021)

 i) (a) The Company has maintained proper records showing full particulars includingquantitative details and situation of its fixed assets.

 (b) According to the information and explanations given to us physical verification ofproperty plant & equipment is being conducted in a phased manner by the managementincluding intangible assets over a period of three years which in our opinion isreasonable having regard to the size of the Company and nature of its business and nomaterial discrepancies were noticed on such verification to the extent verification wasmade during the year.